What Makes SA Different

 2. Stay just under the speed limit.
 In a 50 km/h zone, aim for 45-48 km/h.
 Never exceed the limit.

-3. Mirror-signal-manoeuvre — this order, every time.
+3. Mirror-signal-manoeuvre.
+This order, every time.

 4. Don't rush at intersections.
 Waiting for a safe gap is always better than forcing one.

 5. Stay calm after a mistake.
 The 90% threshold allows some room.
-One minor error rarely fails a test — losing focus over it causes bigger problems.
+One minor error rarely fails a test.
+Losing focus over it causes bigger problems.

 6. Remember 25 km/h school zones.
 This catches people from other states every single time.